Residential Dementia Care

 Let's talk about Dementia

 The use of negative language, in care settings and wider society, to describe people living with dementia has been widely discussed since Kitwood wrote his 1997 seminal text on dementia[1].
 Much has been done in recent years to raise awareness about terms such as ‘challenging behaviour’, and use instead positive language.
 To ensure that all residents living with dementia are treated in a way that ensures their dignity, KYN commissioned Innovations in Dementia (iD) to collaborate with people living with dementia to create a comprehensive good practice guide on the words and images that are acceptable when talking about and writing about people living with dementia.
-These good practice guidelines are a vital resources for professionals working in the field of dementia care as well as for family and friends.
+These good practice guidelines are a vital resource for professionals working in the field of dementia care as well as for family and friends.
 We believe that encouraging inclusivity and understand begins with the language we use.
 By collaborating with people living with dementia, we are taking an essential step toward ensuring that our communication is respectful and supportive.
 We are committed to making a positive impact in the lives of those living with dementia.
 Lets keep the conversation going and make a difference together.

 [1] Kitwood, T. (1997) Dementia Reconsidered: The Person First, Jessica Kingsley Press, London.